All too

 English Phrase: All too

-As an example in my post about rubbernecking I wrote, “Anyone who commutes to work by car will know that accidents on the highway are all too common.”
+As an example, in my post about rubbernecking, I wrote, “Anyone who commutes to work by car will know that accidents on the highway are all too common.”

-Common is an adjective.
-When I write that “…accidents on the highway are all too common…” it’s a negative situation because I’m saying that accidents are frequent or very common and by using all too instead of very I’m emphasizing the fact that it’s negative.
+When I write that “…accidents on the highway are all too common…” it’s a negative situation because I’m saying that accidents are frequent or very common, and by using all too instead of very, I’m emphasizing that it’s negative.

-As another example let me use the recent Golden Week holiday.
+As another example, let me use the recent Golden Week holiday.

-Quickly is an adverb.
-Here I am using all too to emphasize the negative fact that the Golden Week holiday was over too soon.
+Here, I am using all too much to emphasize the negative fact that the Golden Week holiday was over too soon.

-Thanks for reading, take care and enjoy the beautiful weather before the rainy season comes all too early.
+Take care and enjoy the beautiful weather before the rainy season comes all too early.

 Posted